jdownard/Cohort8CourseInformation/README.md

 ## Ask Good Questions ##
 Asking questions is critical in software development.
 Software developers are constantly under stress and realize that being a good team player is sharing the burden.
 Because of this stress, well researched questions are vital.
 The strategy you are required to use is:
 1. Read the documentation, code examples, Google searches, etc for at least 20 minutes.
 2. Ask your peers.
 3. Ask your instructors.

 This process will engage you in the problem on a deep level and form good habits required in the software development world.

-Evaluation
+## Evaluation ##
 The class will be evaluated in three categories:
-1. Capstone: 50%
-1. Team project
+1. Capstone: 50% - Team project
-2. Must consume a public API
+	1. Must consume a public API
-3. Must be a multiple page application
+	2. Must be a multiple page application
 2. Personal Resume Site: 30%
 	1. Authentication implemented
 	2. Data Seeded
 	3. Single Page resume view
 	4. Appropriate style
 3. Assessments: 20%
 	1. Assigned Tasks through Classroom
 		1. The number of assigned tasks can vary based on the class.
-The tasks will be assigned through Slack and delivered throught the classroom
+The tasks will be assigned through Slack and delivered throug the classroom
 		2. Failure to complete 3 tasks on time and quality is basis for removal from the class.
 It is important to do the assigned work so that when you are in class you have performed the tasks successfully that we are building on in class.
-2. Complete all the assessments at Microsoft Virtual Academy - Software Development Fundamentals
+	2. Complete all the assessments at [Microsoft Virtual Academy - Software Development Fundamentals](https://mva.microsoft.com/en-us/training-courses/software-development-fundamentals-8248?l=Ch3UiAY6C_7905190311)